-Responsibilities of the Chair of the Examination Committee: The Chair acts on behalf of the Director of Graduate Studies and is responsible for ensuring that the examination is conducted within the guidelines outlined in this document.
+Responsibilities of the Chair of the Examination Committee: The Chair acts on behalf of the Associate Dean, Graduate Education and is responsible for ensuring that the examination is conducted within the guidelines outlined in this document.
 The Chair is expected to exercise full control over the examination and does not participate directly in the questioning of the candidate.